-GENERAL DEGREE REQUIREMENTS
+DEGREES OFFERED

-King College confers nine degrees: Bachelor of Arts, Bachelor of Business Administration, Bachelor of Information Technology, Bachelor of Science, Bachelor of Science in Medical Technology, Bachelor of Science in Nursing, Master of Business Administration, Master of Education, and Master of Science in Nursing.
-Requirements for the majors will be found in academic departments.
-Requirements for these degrees are based upon the completion of Core Curriculum requirements, the fulfillment of requirements in a major concentration (found in the academic departments), and the completion of sufficient electives to make a total of 124 hours.
+King College confers eight degrees: Bachelor of Arts, Bachelor of Business Administration, Bachelor of Information Technology, Bachelor of Science, Bachelor of Science in Nursing, Master of Business Administration, Master of Education, and Master of Science in Nursing.

+GRADUATION REQUIREMENTS

+A student must complete at least one major in an academic department.
+Students who earn a Bachelor of Arts degree are also required to complete a minor or second major outside of their major academic department.
+To graduate, a student must complete all the Core Curriculum requirements, fulfill all requirements in a major (and minor or second major, if applicable), and complete sufficient electives to earn a total of 124 hours.
 This work must be completed with a minimum King College grade point average of 2.00.
 Nursing majors must complete a total of 124 hours of credit with a minimum grade point average of 2.75.
-Students seeking teacher licensure should consult the Administrative Assistant in the School of Education for graduation requirements.

 Course credit is counted in hours (s.h.).
 Each hour represents approximately an hour of lecture, recitation, or discussion period, or one weekly laboratory session of not less than two hours, for one semester.
-Nursing clinical labs are on a 1:10 hour ratio.
+Nursing clinical labs are on a 1:3 hour ratio.